Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 The location of the Tcl header files and libraries is specified

-with the TCLDIR
+with the TCLDIR macro.

 If the macro

-is defined on the command line, it is used as the location of the Tcl root directory.
+TCLDIRis defined on the command line, it is used as the location of the Tcl root directory.
 This is generally the directory containing an installed Tcl but could also point to the root of a Tcl source tree if the extension requires Tcl internal headers (not recommended).If

-is treated as the Tcl root directory if the directory exists and contains the expected header files.As a last resort, the directory
+TCLDIRis not defined, the macroINSTALLDIRis treated as the Tcl root directory if the directory exists and contains the expected header files.As a last resort, the directory

-is checked and if containing the expected header files, used as the value ofTCLDIR
+../../tclis checked and if containing the expected header files, used as the value ofTCLDIR.If the header files still cannot be located, an error is generated.

-are generated from INSTALLDIR
+The macros _INSTALLDIR and _TCLDIR are generated from INSTALLDIR

-respectively and contain the native form of the path
+and TCLDIR respectively and contain the native form of the path

 (using backslashes as directory separators).